freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Listen.
 Be helpful.
 Don't abuse your power.

-FreeCodeCamp is an inclusive community, and we need to keep it that way.
+freeCodeCamp is an inclusive community, and we need to keep it that way.

 We have a single [Code of Conduct](https://code-of-conduct.freecodecamp.org) that governs our entire community.
 The fewer the rules, the easier they are to remember.
 You can read those rules and commit them to memory [here](https://code-of-conduct.freecodecamp.org).